-Beginning with this solicitation, a competition will be held every two years, rather than every year.
+Beginning with this solicitation, a competition will be held each year.

-Applicants selected to participate in the Artists & Writers Program in 2011 would deploy to the Antarctic either in the 2012-13 or the 2013-2014 research seasons (October to January), with deployment dates depending upon such factors as which research project or location the successful applicants wish to observe and when, logistically, it is possible to accommodate a given project.
+Applicants selected to participate in the Artists & Writers Program in 2013 would deploy to the Antarctic in the 2014-2015 research season (October to January), with deployment dates depending upon such factors as which research project or location the successful applicants wish to observe and when, logistically, it is possible to accommodate a given project.

-Field teams in the Artists & Writers Program should consist of no more than one or two people.
-Large projects-such as television or documentary film crews or other large-scale film proposals-should apply to other NSF programs - as should representatives of the news media.
+Artists & Writers Program field teams should consist of no more than one or two people.
+Larger projects-such as television or documentary film crews or other large-scale film proposals-should apply to other NSF programs - as should representatives of the news media.
 See Section IX (Other NSF Programs).